Why UO

 Honoring Native Peoples and Lands

-The University of Oregon is located on Kalapuya Ilihi, the traditional homelands of the Kalapuya people.
+The University of Oregon is located on Kalapuya Ilihi, the traditional indigenous homeland of the Kalapuya people.
 Following treaties between 1851 and 1855, Kalapuya people were dispossessed of their indigenous homeland by the United States government and forcibly removed to the Coast Reservation in Western Oregon.
-Today, Kalapuya descendants are primarily citizens of the Confederated Tribes of Grand Ronde and the Confederated Tribes of Siletz Indians, and they continue to make important contributions to their communities, to the UO, to Oregon, and to the world.
+Today, descendants are citizens of the Confederated Tribes of the Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians of Oregon, and continue to make important contributions in their communities, at UO, and across the land we now refer to as Oregon.

 Ducks Expand Horizons